smurphyphd/text-analysis-public-university-llm/README.md

 Contains all excel files used, which represent the corpus at different stages of development.
 Some are work-in-progress files and others are "semi-final" versions which were then used for fine-tuning.
 - V14, V18, V23 and V24 represent 4 excel versions used in the fine-tuning code shared from Google Colab

-Google Colab links are included with the final project write-up (see docs).
+Google Colab links are included within the final project write-up (see docs).
 They are also copied here for convenience.
 These have been shared to be public, viewable links.
 Google Colab was used (following an in-class template) to fine-tune the model over 4 phases, involving 4 different versions of the corpus.

 Phase 1 (V14)
 - https://colab.research.google.com/drive/1ne8x5RwFtfyBC0FiBR7FTyK9Cht0pf6b?usp=sharing